Amisulpride belongs to a group of medicines called antipsychotics. It is used to ease the symptoms of schizophrenia.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Solian® solution; Sanofi, The electronic Medicines Compendium.
-Dated August 2014.
+Manufacturer's PIL, Solian® Solution; Sanofi, The electronic Medicines Compendium.
+Dated July 2019.

 Manufacturer's PIL, Amisulpride 100 mg/ml oral solution; ADVANZ Pharma Ltd, The electronic Medicines Compendium.
 Dated April 2020.

 Medicines Complete BNF 86th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London.